 One answer is to increase our clarity.

-Here are nine areas where you can project clarity, which will increase your confidence:
+Here are ten areas where you can project clarity, which will increase your confidence:

 Question – Request additional information anytime something doesn’t make sense.
 Chances are if you don’t understand something, you are not alone.